parse-community/docs/_includes/js/geopoints.md

 });
 </code></pre>

-You can query for whether an object `Parse.Polygon` contains a `Parse.GeoPoint`:
+You can also query for whether an object `Parse.Polygon` contains a `Parse.GeoPoint`:

 <pre><code class="javascript">
 const p1 = [[0,0], [0,1], [1,1], [1,0]];